Chalmers’ fundamental values are: Openness, Participation, Respect, Diversity and Quality. They are to permeate all operations.

 Quality – we strive to achieve world-class quality.
 This applies to our research, education and utilisation, and how we disseminate the results of these to the wider community.
 Regardless of whether we are dealing with collaboration, contact with the surrounding world or how we communicate on the web and on social media, it is important that we feel a responsibility as Chalmers representatives.
 This does not limit academic freedom or the right that an individual researcher or student obviously has to express their views on matters of fact.

-All of us in the Chalmers community have a responsibility to live up to what the spirit of Chalmers stands for.
-This means we should try to live up to the meaning of those values as a matter of course.
-We act and react when we feel that others behave in a way that does not match up to our spirit.
+All of us in the Chalmers community have a responsibility to live up to our fundamental values.
+We act and react when we feel that others behave in a way that does not match up to our values.